Fountain City in Knox County, Tennessee — The American South (East South Central)

 Marker series.
 This marker is included in the Daughters of the American Revolution marker series.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Fort Adair (here, next to this marker); Fountain City United Methodist Church (approx. ¾ mile away); Knoxville National Cemetery (approx. 3½ miles away); A National Cemetery System (approx. 3½ miles away); Old Gray Cemetery (approx. 3.6 miles away); Old Gray Cemetery (approx. 3.6 miles away); Confederate Cemetery (approx. 3.9 miles away); St. Clair Cobb (approx. 3.9 miles away).
+Fort Adair (here, next to this marker); Fountain City United Methodist Church (approx. ¾ mile away); Knoxville National Cemetery (approx. 3½ miles away); A National Cemetery System (approx. Old Gray Cemetery (approx. 3.6 miles away); a different marker also named Old Gray Cemetery (approx. 3.6 miles away); Confederate Cemetery (approx. 3.9 miles away); St. Clair Cobb (approx. 3.9 miles away).

 Regarding Site of Fort Adair.
 John Adair is buried nearby in Lynnhurst Cem on Adair Drive.